MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

   - Aberrant Mind
   - Clockwork Soul
   - Divine Soul
-  - Favored Soul (UA:MC) (Note from MasterJedi2014: This has one large piece of custom code that I think I didn't break by altering, but I might be wrong.)
+  - ~~Favored Soul (UA:MC) (Note from MasterJedi2014: This has one large piece of custom code that I think I didn't break by altering, but I might be wrong.)~~ *Temporarily Disabled*
   - Favored Soul (UA:RS)
   - Favored Soul (UA:SO)
   - Giant Soul (UA:GSS) (This is the most heavily altered of the Sorcerer subclasses)